Land Use & Agriculture

 Increasing farm efficiency allows farmers to use less energy and resources while still producing a high enough yield.
 While every farm will likely have different methods for boosting productivity, improving animal health and breeding, using precision farming for crops, and incorporating various energy efficiency measures.

-To tackle methane emissions, farms can utilize low-methane feed additives, such as 3NOP, nitrates, probiotics, high dietary fat sources and seaweed derivatives.
+To tackle methane emissions, further, farms can utilize low-methane feed additives, such as 3NOP, nitrates, probiotics, high dietary fat sources and seaweed derivatives.
 For nitrous oxide, reducing the amount of nitrous oxide fertilisers used and introducing substitutions can reduce these non-carbon emissions.
 Both nitrous oxide and methane emissions can be reduced through better manure management.

 Protect and increase farmland/ forest carbon capture potential